The 12 Hallmarks of Aging in Dogs, Explained

-A senior cat usually doesn’t need a shelf of products—most need a clearer reason for change.
+Most senior cats don't need a shelf of products — they need a clearer reason for change.
 If eating is steady and the diet is complete, supplements for older cats are optional, not automatic.
-The smartest first step is symptom-first triage: what changed at home (jumping, grooming, appetite, thirst), then which causes are most likely, then what to document for the vet.
-That sequence prevents supplements from becoming a distraction.
+Start with symptom-first triage: note what changed at home (jumping, grooming, appetite, thirst), then which causes are likely, then what to log for the vet — so supplements don't distract.

-• Use symptom-first triage: appetite shifts, stiffness, grooming changes, and litter box changes guide the next step.
+- Use symptom-first triage: appetite, stiffness, grooming reach, and litter-box changes guide the next step.

-• Food solves problems caused by low calories, poor palatability, dehydration, or unbalanced intake.
+- Food solves it when the problem is low calories, poor palatability, dehydration, or unbalanced intake.

-• Track outcome cues weekly (weight, jump count, grooming reach, litter clump size, vomiting episodes) to judge whether a change helps.
+- Track outcome cues weekly (weight, jump count, grooming reach, litter clump size, vomiting) to judge whether a change helps.

 Start with What You Notice at Home